kriogenia/empathy-academy-search-path-module/README.md

 ### Interface

-Each API query will return a JSON, it will the following fields:
+Each API query will return a JSON, it contains the following fields:

 * `total` Total number of hit entries
 * `items` List of retrieved entries (max.
 10).
 Each of those items have the following fields: